andmpel/MacOS-All-In-One-Update-Script/README.md

 ## Getting Started

 1. Head to releases and download `macup` or `macup_<cpu-arch>` for your mac
+2. `cd <path/to/macup>`
+3. `chmod +x ./macup`
+4. Run the `./macup` from terminal
+5. Go to System Settings Application and search `"gatekeeper"` and select the result
+6. Click `"Allow Anyway"`
-2. Run the `./macup` from terminal, then select your updates
+7. Run the `./macup` from terminal, then select your updates
-3. To skip the selection menu, run `macup --yes` to use your previous selections
+8. To skip the selection menu, run `macup --yes` to use your previous selections

 ## Supported Updates